-I acknowledge the assistance I have received from my supervisor Dr. Peter Njuguna.
+I acknowledge the assistance i received from my supervisor Dr. Peter Njuguna.
 I also acknowledge the support from my family and employer.
-I can also not fail to recognize my classmates whom we have consulted each other during the writing of the dissertation.
+I can also not fail to recognize my classmates whom we consulted during the writing of the dissertation.